h2oai/h2o-3/README.md

 ```
 Note that [libcurl](http://curl.haxx.se) is required for installation of the **RCurl** R package.

+Note that this packages don't cover running tests, they for building H2O only.

 Finally, install [Rtools](http://cran.r-project.org/bin/windows/Rtools/), which is a collection of command line tools to facilitate R development on Windows.
 >**NOTE**: During Rtools installation, do **not** install Cygwin.dll.